Shtcut/shtcut/README.md

 3. Configure environment variables for database connection, analytics settings, and hosting preferences.
 4. Run the application using `yarn start`.

+Absolutely!
+Here's an example of how you can incorporate the link into the documentation:

 ## Usage

+### Accessing the Application
+- Visit the hosted version of the application at [shtcut.link](https://shtcut.link/) for instant access to the service.

 ### Shortening Links
 1. Access the application via the provided URL or the locally hosted server.